Understanding Prototype Pollution

 Real-World Example: Lodash Vulnerability (CVE-2019-10744)

-The popular Lodash library was vulnerable to prototype pollution in its defaultsDeep function, allowing attackers to inject properties into Object.prototype.
+The popular Lodash library was vulnerable to prototype pollution in its _.defaultsDeep function.
+Attackers could inject properties into Object.prototype, affecting all objects in the application.
+This was patched in Lodash v4.17.12.

 Mitigation Strategies